Might & Magic Heroes VI: Development

 On April 17, 2012, Ubisoft announced that Black Hole Entertainment was no longer working on Might & Magic Heroes VI; instead, Limbic Entertainment would be, who had previously helped Black Hole Entertainment with some of the final stages of development.
 Patches 1.3 onward were developed by Limbic Entertainment.
-At this time, Black Hole Entertainment had filed for bankruptcy; Ubisoft reassumed all rights to the game following a copyright lawsuit.
+At this time, Black Hole Entertainment had filed for bankruptcy as a result of the nature of this development, and members of the company blamed Ubisoft for the mistakes; Ubisoft reassumed all rights to the game following a copyright lawsuit.

 On July 12, 2012, Ubisoft released a freemium downloadable add-on package for the game: Pirates of the Savage Sea.
 It corresponded to another patch release, which featured a lot of bug fixes and several new features, such as town screens (due to high fan demand).
 On September 27, 2012, another similar package was released in the same way, Danse Macabre.
 Both packages were developed by Limbic Entertainment.

-In all, 27 patches were released for Heroes VI, 23 of them for the original and 4 for the expansion.
+In all, 27 patches were released for Heroes VI, 23 of them for the original and four for the expansion.

+In October 2023, Ubisoft announced the servers for several of its games, including Might & Magic Heroes VI, would be shut down on January 24, 2024, affecting the game's multiplayer capability and other online features.